 Depending on your platform and local security settings, you might see a warning displayed.
 If you are prompted to allow or deny incoming network connections, click Allow.

---backgroundoption starts Internet Computer client processes then runs them in the background so that you can continue to the next step without opening another terminal shell on your local computer.
+--backgroundoption starts Internet Computer replica processes then runs them in the background so that you can continue to the next step without opening another terminal shell on your local computer.

 Deploy the default program on the local network by running the following command: